-In 2021, the remaining developable acreage owned by the ECCEDC was transferred to Sullivan County in order to facilitate construction of a new telecommunications tower to improve cellular communications in the area.
+In 2020, the remaining developable acreage owned by the ECCEDC, not including the parcel that houses the water tower, was transferred to Sullivan County in order to facilitate construction of a new telecommunications tower to improve cellular communications in the area.
 There remains the potential to subdivide the property to sell that portion not used for the tower, should there be interest.